College with a Family Support Team

 What is the Coach and What do they do?

 Family Futures Downeast provides you with intensive support from a Coach.
-Your coach assists you in working to remove barriers to allow you to participate in the program.
+Your coach assists you in working to remove barriers to help you to participate in the program.

 They will assist you through the year to learn the complicated college system.